aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 `stage.synth({ force: true })` option.
 This will be the default behavior when using `expect(stack)` or `SynthUtils.synth()`.

-### Preserving paths and unique IDs using `node.relocate()`
+### Preserving unique IDs using an ID of `Default`

-A side effect of adding a `App` parent to "root" stacks is that construct paths and unique IDs in unit tests will now change.
-In the above example, `foo.node.path` will change from `MyFoo` to `Stack/MyFoo`.
-Additionally, tests for resources that utilized `node.uniqueId` to generate names will also change given `uniqueId` is based on the path.
+A side effect of adding a `App` parent to "root" stacks is that we now have an additional parent scope for all constructs in the tree.
+The location of the construct in the tree is taken into account when calculating `node.path` and `node.uniqueId`.

-To address this, we propose to introduce a new capability in `constructs` to "**relocate**" a scope to a different path.
-This capability will also be useful generally when refactoring code (for example, if I want to add a level of encapsulation to my app without breaking production deployments).

-Using this capability, we will relocate the "root" stack to the `""` path so that all paths and unique IDs will be preserved.
+Since `uniqueId` is used in several places throughout the AWS Construct Library to allocate names for resources, and we have multiple unit tests that expect these values, we will use the ID `Default` for the root stack.

+The `uniqueId` algorithm in the constructs library (see [reference]()) ignores any node with the ID `Default` for the purpose of calculating the unique ID, which allows us to perform this change without breaking unique IDs.

+We will accept the fact that `node.path` is going to change for this specific use case (only relevant in tests).

 ### Alternative considered

+#### Alternative 1: Breaking unique IDs

 We explored the option of fixing all these test expectations throughout the CDK code base and back port this change over the 1.x behind a feature flag in order